 Total contact hours: 22

-BSc in Medical Anthropology, BSc Anthropology, BA Anthropology
+BSc Anthropology, BSc Biological Anthropology, BA Social Anthropology (and related programmes)

 Method of assessment

 Essay (2000 words) (40%)

 Bordo, S. 1993.
 Unbearable Weight: Feminism, Western Culture and the Body.

 Diamond, Jared 1999 Germs, Guns and Steel: The Fates of Human Societies.
 London: